Welcome to 47 Means Business

 Responsible Leadership and Safe Workplaces

 Responsible leadership means making business decisions that take into consideration not just the interests of shareholders but also the interest all other stakeholders, including workers, clients, suppliers, the environment, the community, and future generations.
 Anna will work with business leaders and owners to encourage responsible leadership, and those that cause damage to our environment and/or community will be held accountable.
+Serving on Ways & Means Committee Anna has been a firm advocate for fair taxation, sponsoring bills that would close Florida’s gaping corporate tax loopholes.
 Anna also has no patience for sexual assault or harassment.
 She will champion legislation that reduces abuse and control in all parts of society, including the workplace.
 Finally, we need a workers compensation system that balances the concerns of businesses with those of hard-working Floridians.
 Workers hurt on the job should not have to fight for coverage, and doctors who provide high quality care should be fairly reimbursed too.

 District 47 Business Profiles